KrzysztofSzewczyk/GSQ/README.md

 This project is my attempt to create useful and full-featured processor architecture.
 Actually, this is not going to be the best thing ever created, but well, it's quite promising.
+Please note that most things are not complete yet.

 ## New features?